quipper/react-native-brightcove-player/README.md

 react-native link react-native-brightcove-player
 ```

-- Add `resolver` entry into `metro.config.js` or `rn-cli.config.js`
+- Add `resolver` entry into `metro.config.js` or `rn-cli.config.js` if it does not work.
-  - See example app for more details
-  - note: It is [workaround](https://github.com/facebook/react-native/issues/21242#issuecomment-445784118), so you should remove when it's no longer needed
+  - Note that it is [workaround](https://github.com/facebook/react-native/issues/21242#issuecomment-445784118), so you should remove when it's no longer needed

 ```js
 const blacklist = require('metro-config/src/defaults/blacklist');